wwliao/hprc_release2_graph_variant_benchmarking/README.md

 Together, these features allow for a more robust and representation-agnostic comparison.

-## Why create custom ground truth VCFs?
+## Why create joint ground truth VCFs?

 Existing ground truth datasets typically separate small variants and SVs, for example: